Major Planning Scheme Amendment 7 - Business Improvement and Innovation

 This PowerPoint was presented in the general council meeting and summarises what occurred during and post consultation.

 Council officers posted a personalised response to every person who made a submission on 15 December 2023.
 Landholders who were affected by a proposed change to a zone or introduction of a precinct will also receive a letter (via Australia Post) advising the outcome for their specific property.
-Keep an eye on your mailbox for these!

 The revised amendment package was submitted to the Minister for Housing, Local Government and Planning on 18 December 2023.
+This package can also be reviewed in the “Documents and Information Sheets” section.

 How to view the amendment

-Private appointments can be arranged by contacting council's Strategic Land Use team on 1300 242 686 or via an email to planningscheme@chrc.qld.gov.au.
+For enquiries, please contact council's Strategic Land Use team on 1300 242 686 or via an email to tplanning@chrc.qld.gov.au.

 What are the changes included in the amendment?

-Draft Major Planning Scheme Amendment No. 7 – Business Improvement and Innovation incorporates a broad suite of improvements to and in support of innovation in the areas of tourism, agriculture, emerging technologies, mapping, reduction of red tape to support new or expanding businesses, improving urban amenity, updating outdated references.
-The proposed amendment includes five main themes, being:
+Major Planning Scheme Amendment No. 7 – Business Improvement and Innovation incorporates a broad suite of improvements to and in support of innovation in the areas of tourism, agriculture, emerging technologies, mapping, reduction of red tape to support new or expanding businesses, improving urban amenity, updating outdated references.
+The amendment includes five main themes, being:

 • Theme 1 – Promoting Tourism